“To reach out to people and for them to reach back is a wonderful feeling.”

 “The best part of my more than 30 years in radio is training young people to succeed in this field,” she said.
 “To be able to pass on what I know to the students is so important.”

-A native of Detroit, Ellis graduated from the University of Detroit with a Bachelor of Art degree in mass communications.
+A native of Detroit, Ellis graduated from the University of Detroit with a Bachelor of Art degree in Mass Communications.
 She obtained a Master of Public Administration degree from Georgia College & State University and began her radio career in Macon at WIBB.
-Her induction into the Hall of Fame isn’t the first recognition of her work with students and dedication to excellence.
+Her induction into the Hall of Fame is not the first recognition of her work with students and dedication to excellence.
 Ellis has also received the Black College Radio Station Manager of the Year Award and several National Black Programmers Coalition Women in Radio Awards for her contributions to the industry.

 The induction into the Hall of Fame was a moment in Ellis’s career she will never forget, though she admits it was a bit surreal.
 Upon hearing of her nomination, she was beyond excited.
 “Excited is not the word,” she said.
 “I was honored to think people would nominate me.
 I was the first name called at the induction ceremony.
 I looked around when they said, ‘Shirley Ellis,’ like, ‘where is she?’”